ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 ### So about this T2 thing

-In case you are using a recent macOS device, you are probably using [the embedded T2 security chip](https://support.apple.com/en-us/HT208862) which contains a  *Secure Enclave Processor* (SEP).
+In case you are using a recent macOS device, you are probably using [the embedded T2 security chip](https://support.apple.com/en-us/HT208862) which runs *bridgeOS* and is based off watchOS.
+This is a custom ARM processor designed by Apple and based on the A10 CPU found in the iPhone 7.
-This is a custom ARM processor designed by Apple and based on the A10 ARM processor found in iphones.
+The T2 chip contains a *Secure Enclave Processor* (SEP), much like the A-series processor in your iPhone will contain a SEP.

 It performs a predefined set of tasks for macOS such as audio processing, handling I/O, functioning as a [Hardware Security Module](https://en.wikipedia.org/wiki/Hardware_security_module) for e.g. Apple KeyChain, hardware accelerating media playback & cryptographic operations and **ensuring the operating system you are booting is not tampered with**.
 The T2 chip runs its own firmware called *bridgeOS*, which can be updated when you install a new macOS version. (ever notice the screen flickering? that's the display driver being interrupted.)